vishnu2909200/submission-BLUE-MOON_team/README.md

 ### Problem Statement -Selling land and Rental house locator with the power by Google map platform
 ### Team Leader Email -reeshmashahiras21cb@psnacet.edu.in

+## A Brief of the Prototype:
+Selling land and Rental house locator is an innovative website, powered by Google Maps APIs, that redefines property buying and selling.
+With interactive maps, location-based search, virtual property viewing, and efficient property upload, it offers a seamless experience.
+Users can explore listings effortlessly, find properties based on their exact location, and take virtual tours.
+Our prototype enhances the property search process, making it efficient and enjoyable.
+This website is set to revolutionize the real estate market, simplifying the journey for both buyers and sellers, all through the trusted platform of Google Maps.
+This prototype involves cutting-edge technology with user-friendly design, offering a novel solution to age-old real estate challenges.
+SellingLand and RentalHouse Locator– the future of property search and showcasing.

 ## Tech Stack:
 ### 1.Front-end Development:
   HTML/CSS:For creating the app's web interface.